clari/scala-style-guide/README.md

 ### <a name='indent'>Spacing and Indentation</a>

-- Use 2-space indentation in general.
+- Use 4-space indentation in general, though Java is using 2-space indention.
   ```scala
   if (true) {
     println("Wow!")